chrisnunes57/chrisnunes57.github.io/_posts/bit-manipulation/2020-07-09-1290-Convert-Binary-Number-in-a-Linked-List-to-Integer.md

 link: https://leetcode.com/problems/convert-binary-number-in-a-linked-list-to-integer/
 ---

-Given `head` which is a reference node to a singly-linked list.
+Given `head`{:.language-markdown} which is a reference node to a singly-linked list.
 The value of each  node in the linked list is either 0 or 1.
 The linked list holds the  binary representation of a number.

 Return the *decimal value* of the number in the linked list.